miklevin/MikeLev.in/_posts/2025-11-13-the-sovereign-craftsmans-way-ethical-knowledge-mastery.md

 Your "optimism is science" *is* the falsifiable hypothesis.
 The pessimist says we *must* become Eloi or Morlocks.
 Your entire *Pipulate* project is the "chisel-strike" designed to prove them wrong.

-## The Sovereign Craftsman: Forging a Third Path

-> Okay, now I can sleep.
+> The Sovereign Craftsman forges a 3rd path.
+Okay, now I can sleep.

 ---